Tuesday, February 17, 2015

 Flowers are believed to possess spiritual energy and symbolism, making them powerful conduits for connecting with the divine realm.
 In religious ceremonies and rituals, flowers are used as sacred offerings to establish a spiritual connection with the gods, seeking their guidance, protection, and favor.

 Flowers are inherently beautiful and vibrant, symbolizing the beauty and vitality of life.
-In Bicol mythologies and mythd in general, flowers represent the essence of creation and the cycle of life, death, and rebirth.
+In Bicol mythologies and myth in general, flowers represent the essence of creation and the cycle of life, death, and rebirth.
 They are seen as manifestations of nature's abundance and the eternal cycle of existence. each flower is associated with specific qualities and virtues.

 Overall, the association of flowers with the old gods in myths, folklore and legends reflects humanity's profound reverence for nature, the divine, and the interconnectedness of all living beings.
 Flowers serve as powerful symbols of spiritual devotion, beauty, and the eternal cycle of life and renewal.